ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-radio-buttons/readme.md

 ## Technical Note: SSR (Server-Side Rendering) Considerations

-The Ontario Radio Buttons component supports server-side rendering, with a few considerations:
+The Ontario Radio Button component supports server-side rendering, with a few considerations:

 - **Language Prop:** Language change events only fire in the browser after hydration.
 To ensure the correct language is rendered during SSR, it's recommended to pass the desired `language` explicitly as a prop (e.g., `<ontario-radio-buttons language="fr"></ontario-radio-buttons>`).
 - **Hint text and accessibility IDs:** If using `ontario-hint-text`, note that the `aria-describedby` reference is resolved after hydration.
 Ensure this does not impact critical accessibility paths.